-This Management's Discussion and Analysis ("MD&A") of Dajin Resources Corp. (the "Company") is dated October 30, 2019.
-This MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements and accompanying notes for the nine months ended August 31, 2019 and the Audited Consolidated Financial Statements and accompanying notes for the fiscal year ended November 30, 2018.
+This Management's Discussion and Analysis ("MD&A") of Dajin Lithium Corp. (the "Company") is dated May 13, 2020.
+This MD&A should be read in conjunction with the Audited Consolidated Financial Statements and accompanying notes for the fiscal year ended November 30, 2019.